Bridging The Performance Management Gap With Career Pathing

 Technology is driving relentless change that is impacting talent management strategies.
 Ongoing communication and feedback with employees is an integral part of this change and essential to retain talent and boost engagement.

-But too many businesses continue with the traditional approach to performance management which holds your talent back:
+However, too many businesses continue with the traditional approach to performance management which inevitably end up holding your talent back:

 - Performance reviews are an annual event which in most cases don’t lead to improvements in employee performance.
 They focus on historical events, rather than current or future potential.
 While employees are held accountable for their past behavior, performance reviews lack focus on how employees can improve their current performance or support their future development.